fabragaMS/ADPE2E/Lab/Lab2/Lab2.md

 ## Create and Execute Pipeline
 In this section you create a data factory pipeline to copy and transform data in the following sequence:

-* Copy NYC Taxi CSV Data files from shared storage account **MDWResources** to your the **nyctaxidata** container in your **MDWDataLake-*suffix*** storage account;
+* Copy NYC Taxi CSV Data files from shared storage account **MDWResources** to your the **nyctaxidata-raw** container in your **SynapseDataLake-*suffix*** storage account;

-* Copy NYC taxi location data to from the MDWResources shared account directly into the NYC.TaxiLocationLookup table in your Azure SQL Data Warehouse.
+* Copy NYC taxi location data to from the MDWResources shared account directly into the NYC.TaxiLocationLookup table in your Azure Synapse Analytics.

 * Use a Mapping Dataflow to transform the source data and generate a daily summary of taxi rides.
-The resulting dataset will be saved in the NYC.TaxiDataSummary table in your Azure SQL Data Warehouse.
+The resulting dataset will be saved in the NYC.TaxiDataSummary table in your Azure Synapse Analytics.
 This table is then used as a source for the Power BI report.

 **IMPORTANT**|
 -------------|